mabnhdev/sonic-nas-manifest/README.md

 Clone the source code
 ---------------------
 To get the source files for the SONiC NAS Host-Adapter, run the commands in an empty directory (root directory).
-For example ~/dev/sonic/:
+For example *~/dev/sonic/*:
 ```
 repo init -u ssh://git@github.com/Azure/sonic-nas-manifest.git
 repo sync
 ```

-The "repo sync" command downloads all of the source files that you need to build the SONIC NAS Host-Adapter.
+The `repo sync` command downloads all of the source files that you need to build the SONIC NAS Host-Adapter.
 In addition to the source files, you will also need some binary libraries for the SAI.
-The SAI is currently not open sourced entirely as it is based on Broadcom's SDK and there is no open source SAI implementation from Broadcom at this time.
+The SAI is currently not open sourced entirely, as it is based on Broadcom's SDK and there is no open source SAI implementation from Broadcom at this time.

-All the build scripts are found in the [SONiC Build Tools repo](https://github.com/Azure/sonic-build-tools) and will be downloaded as part of the above "repo sync".
+All the build scripts are found in the [SONiC Build Tools repo](https://github.com/Azure/sonic-build-tools) and will be downloaded as part of the above `repo sync`.

 Building the code
 -----------------
-Setup your path to include the sonic-build-tools/scripts folder (if you plan to run this command often, you could optionally add it to the .bashrc):
+Setup your path to include the *sonic-build-tools/scripts* folder (if you plan to run this command often, you could optionally add it to the .bashrc):
 ```
 cd sonic-build-tools/scripts
 export PATH=$PATH:$PWD